 Please refer to Article III, Section 2(b) of the Academy Bylaws for additional details about electronic membership.

 - International Electronic (Developing Countries Only): $200 (USD) per year.

 There is a $100 (USD) non-refundable application fee.

 New graduates who are completing residency, or complete fellowship training directly after residency, and apply the same year qualify for a discounted dues rate of $115 (USD) for the first year's dues, plus a $100 (USD) non-refundable application fee.
 Applications must be received by November 1, in the graduating year to qualify for this discount.

 The following documentation must be submitted to the Academy before your application can be processed.
 Each item must be provided in English and in an 8 ½-in. x 11-in. format.

 National dermatologic society membership in the country you reside: A current letter indicating the type of membership held within the dermatologic society and that the membership is in good standing.

 License and diploma: Copies of license and dermatology residency diploma.
 Photocopies of license and diploma are acceptable.
 Include an English translation of both documents if applicable.

 Board certification: A copy of your board certification (non-U.S. or non-Canadian).
 Certification should be approximately equivalent to certification by the American Board of Dermatology.
 This includes examination, society membership, specific training program, etc. Board equivalency must be demonstrated for your application request to be considered for international fellow membership.
 Include an English translation of this document if applicable.
 Your application will be delayed if this is not provided.

-- Curriculum vitae: CV should include institutions attended, cumulative dates of attendance and degrees obtained for undergraduate, graduate, residency training, and other specialty training.
-Also include information about institutional and academic affiliations, and memberships in medical societies or professional organizations.
-Your application will be delayed if this information is not provided.
+Curriculum vitae: This should include institutions attended, cumulative dates of attendance, and degrees obtained for undergraduate, graduate, residency training, and other specialty training, as well as any board certification.
+Also include information about institutional and academic affiliations, memberships in medical societies, or professional organizations.